Interpretable Analytic Calabi-Yau Metrics via Symbolic Distillation: Methods and Data

+\textbf{Pipeline overview.} No neural network is trained in the canonical pipeline used in this paper.
+Instead, the algebraic teacher is constructed by Monte Carlo Donaldson $T$-operator iterations on the H-matrix at each $\psi$, after which we evaluate the log-determinant-ratio observable $R_\psi=\log(\det g_{\text{alg}}/\det g_{\text{FS}})$ on $10^5$ sampled points and run PySR symbolic regression on the resulting dataset.
+The term ``distillation'' therefore refers to compressing a numerical balanced-metric teacher into a sparse formula, not to training a neural network.

-We use Donaldson's balanced metrics at polynomial degree $k=10$, represented by an H-matrix with 875 parameters (the basis size for quintic hypersurfaces at this degree)~\cite{Donaldson2002}.
-This ``teacher'' represents a global algebraic metric where the coefficients are learned by minimizing the Monge--Ampère (MA) loss.
+We use Donaldson's balanced metrics at polynomial degree $k=10$, for which the section space on the quintic has dimension 875~\cite{Donaldson2009,Douglas2008}.
+This basis size is a measure of the complexity of the algebraic representation, not the number of free real parameters in a generic Hermitian H-matrix.
+We therefore use it only as a rough size scale for the teacher representation.
+The algebraic ``teacher'' coefficients are learned by minimizing the Monge--Amp\`ere (MA) loss.
 We define the Ricci-flatness indicator $\sigma(\eta)$ as the standard deviation of $\eta = \det(g)\,|\Omega|^2 / \det(g_{\text{FS}})$, where $\eta \equiv 1$ for an exact Ricci-flat metric.
-On the Fermat quintic ($\psi=0$), the teacher achieves $\sigma(\eta) = 0.0065$ (0.65\%), validating the high precision of the algebraic surrogate.
+On the Fermat quintic ($\psi=0$), the teacher achieves $\sigma(\eta) = 0.0065$ (0.65\%), indicating a good finite-$k$ approximation at that point.